 Time travel can be a liberating narrative device, but it’s easy to bamboozle your audience – just check out the brilliant and bonkers Primer (2004) or Time Crimes (2007).
 Yet here, with some classic “economic exposition” and the use of his dog, Doc Brown quickly surmises how everything works and we jump back to the Fifties.

 Once there, we get to spend time with the same characters but the twist is, they’re not the same.
 It’s a lot of fun seeing different versions of Lorraine (Lea Thompson), George (Crispin Glover) and Biff (Tom F Wilson).
 Due to the time-hopping, they essentially play three different versions of their character – something the sequels has even more fun with.
 Hats off to the cast and their make up artists, as they all skilfully inhibit effectively these roles – as a child I was convinced they were all played by different actors!
 In a great comic twist, Doc Brown has barely aged a day in thirty years is as eccentric as ever.

 “What’s a re-run?”

-The 1950s Hill Valley is presented with rose tinted nostalgia (an ironic sentence on a retro movie blog) that smartly avoids any McCarthy Communist paranoia whilst honoring the era’s pulpy sci-fi invasion allegories.
-Hill Valley is a postcard perfect American town, much like Bedford Falls in It’s a Wonderful Life.
+The 1950s Hill Valley is presented with rose-tinted nostalgia (an ironic sentence on a retro movie blog) that smartly avoids any McCarthy Communist paranoia whilst honouring the era’s pulpy sci-fi invasion allegories.
+Hill Valley is a postcard-perfect American town, much like Bedford Falls in It’s a Wonderful Life.
 Everything is clean and everybody knows each other.
 The film has a certain innocence, but does have some fun with old fashioned values; “A coloured mayor?
 That’ll be the day!” or the changing face of American politics – “Ronald Reagan?
 The actor?!”
 Judging by today’s issues on race and celebrity politicians, it makes the 1980s seem like a much more innocent time!

 “Who do you think?
 The Libyans!”